 - Exhibits will be judged by consultation.
 Exhibitor may sign up for judging time when the exhibit is entered.
-If you cannot be at the judging and you would like to have your photos judge, please leave them at the Extension Office prior to July 20th. - 2.
+If you cannot be at the judging and you would like to have your photos judge, please leave them at the Extension Office prior to July 18th. - 2.
 Enlargements must be no larger than 8 inches by 10 inches and no smaller than 7 inches by 9 inches.
 Photos must be mounted on an 11x121⁄2 inch mat board.
-The 11-inch inside, the mat board is ALWAYS vertical.
+The 11-inch inside of the mat board is ALWAYS vertical.
 To mount the photos whether horizontal or vertical, measure one inch from the top (11-inch side) of the mat board.
 Place the photo on this line.
 Then center the photos (equal distance from the sides of the photos.
 Trim all borders from the photo before mounting.
 A permanent mount must be made using adhesive spray.
 No lettering and dates may appear on the mat board Mat board may be purchased at the 4-H Office.
 Any photo mounted incorrectly will have the placing lowered one ribbon.
 See Photo Display Instructions at the back of the FairBook. - 3.
 Be sure you put your name and address on the back of your mat board.
-Photos entered in the "Selfie" Class (Class #1038) will be displayed with the 4-Her's name redacted, and 4-Hers are asked not to list their name and contact information on the back of entries for this class only. - 4.
-On the entry form, be sure to list the class for each photo.
+Photos entered in the "Selfie" Class (Class #1038) will be displayed with the 4-Her's name redacted, and 4-Hers are asked not to list their name and contact information on the back of entries for this class only.